 An Introduction to FM Synthesis

 All things considered, FM is perhaps the most fragile and temperamental synthesis technique.
 The basic idea is to periodically control one oscillator’s frequency with another oscillator at a rate that is fast enough to hear as a tone rather than a rhythmic pulse (like what LFOs do).
-Therefore, the oscillator that is generating the center frequency is called the “carrier” and the oscillator that is generating the control frequency is called the “modulator”.
+Therefore, the oscillator generating the center frequency is the “carrier” and the oscillator generating the control frequency is the “modulator”.

 This is what a frequency modulated waveform looks like in NI FM8.
 Notice the number of cycles per time period varies periodically.